immersive-web/lighting-estimation/lighting-estimation-explainer.md

 When a HDR Cube Map texture is not available, or the typical soft shadow effects of image based lighting are too costly to implement, the XRLightProbe.primaryLightDirection and XRLightProbe.primaryLightIntensity can be used to render shadows cast by the most prominent light source.

 ## Security Implications

+### Feature Descriptor

+In order for the applications to signal their interest in accessing lighting estimation during a session, the session must be requested with appropriate feature descriptor.
+The strings `xr-global-light-estimation` and `xr-global-reflection` are introduced by this module as new valid feature descriptors.

+`xr-global-light-estimation` enables the global light estimation feature, and is required for promises returned by `getGlobalLightEstimate` called on an `XRFrame` to succeed.

+`xr-global-reflection` enables the global reflection feature, and is required for promises returned by `getGlobalReflectionProbe` called on an `XRFrame` to succeed.

+The inline XR device MUST NOT be treated as capable of supporting the global light estimation and global reflection features.

+UA's may provide a reflection cube map that was pre-created by the end user in response to `xr-global-reflection`, which may differ from the environment while the `XRSession` is active.
+In particular, the user may choose to manually capture a reflection cube map at an earlier time when sensitive information or people are not present in the environment.

+UA's may provide real-time reflection cube maps, captured by cameras or other sensors reporting high frequency spatial information.
+To access such real-time cube maps, the `camera` feature policy must also be enabled for the origin.

 ### XRLightProbe